Ihug has blamed the falling New Zealand dollar for a decision to cut costs by shedding around 60 staff.

 The company employs about 350 staff here and in Australia.
 Director Nick Wood says Ihug held off restructuring "for as long as possible" but is now having to review staff numbers and refocus on core activities.
 He says more details will be passed to staff as review work is completed over the next day or two.

-A statement yesterday from Ihug pointed out that the New Zealand dollar has fallen 22% against the greenback this year, which has had a big impact on the company's costs for bandwidth and hardware.
+A statement this afternoon from Ihug pointed out that the New Zealand dollar has fallen 22% against the greenback this year, which has had a big impact on the company's costs for bandwidth and hardware.

 "We are a privately owned New Zealand company and we must run in the black, unlike our bigger foreign-owned competitors," says Wood.
 "In these tough economic times, that means running a tight ship.
 It is unfortunate but unavoidable.
 We will naturally do everything we can to assist those affected by the job losses."